xinzhao-datascience/Advanced-Data-Visualization/README.md

 **Visualizations:**

-* Histogram graphs were used to show the frequency of a category such as how crimes occurred in different time periods-
+* Histogram graphs were used to show the frequency of a category such as how crimes occurred in different time periods
 * Line graphs were used to plot data through 2014 to 2017, such as number of crimes through 2014 to 2017
 * Bar graphs were used to compare different categories such as types of crimes *Stacked bar graphs were used to compare the overall quantities also illustrate the contribution of each category to the totals such as distribution of all crime types in each neighbourhood